Designing and manufacturing a steel piston-cylinder pump that won the "Golden Bolt" for its top-of-the-class performance

 Key Contributions

-- Complete System Design: Designed all four major components (piston, cylinder, connecting rod, crankshaft) as an integrated system
+- Complete System Design: Designed all four major components (piston, cylinder, connecting rod, crankshaft) using Autodesk Inventor

 - Manufacturing Process: Handled the full manufacturing process from raw materials to finished assembly